-Companies have a major need for the integration of SharePoint with SAP or other ERP systems as well as with project management solutions like Microsoft Project Server / Project Online, in order to share data between them.
+Companies have a major need for the integration of SharePoint with SAP or other ERP systems as well as with Microsoft PPM (Microsoft Project Server / Project Online).
 For over 20 years, TPG PSLink has been a proven middleware product for the data exchange between different enterprise systems.
 It also supports a bidirectional integration of SharePoint with SAP and many other systems.
-The product's high configurability ensures that this middleware is implemented very quickly.
+The product’s high configurability ensures that the middleware product is implemented very quickly.

 The following four use cases explain the customer needs – and further use cases are likely.

-Integration of SharePoint, SAP, Project Server and other Systems
+Integration of SharePoint, SAP, Microsoft PPM and other Systems

 One of the most frequent use cases is simple master data management in SharePoint.
 Examples from various customer projects include: